vazco/meteor-universe-modules-npm/README.md

     "react-tabs-component": "1.1.3"
   },
   "system": {
-    // In bundle "react/addons" will be replaced by systemjs dependency.
+    // In bundle "react" will be replaced by systemjs dependency.
-    "dependencies": ["react/addons"]
+    "dependencies": ["react"]
   }
 }
 ```

 In example we can see how to change source of module for `require('react/addons')` from NPM dependencies
 on to System Js `System.import('react/addons')`.
+All call 'react/*' will be redirected to System.import

-**Tip:** Package universe:utilities-react from version 0.5.0 provides react from meteor package under system module "react/addons" and "react".
+**Tip:** Package universe:utilities-react from version 0.5.1 provides react from meteor package under system module "react/addons" and "react".
 It means that if you want use some npm package (that need "react/addons" or just "react")
 Instead of manually register of modules for systemjs,
 you can use universe:utilities-react to provide system js modules.